xrf/thesis/src/results.md

-At last, we may now discuss the results we obtained with our many-body methods for quantum dots and nuclei.
+Finally, we discuss the results we obtained with our many-body methods for quantum dots and nuclei.

 ## Methodology {#sec:methodology}